 In 1900 a transformation of Black identity and the world’s view of Blacks in America took center stage at the 1900’s World’s Fair in Paris.
 A perception of Blacks in America was manifested through photojournalism and visual data witnessed by the outside world looking in.
 Those in the Black community validated that perception by leveraging the power of appearance through fashion, style, and hair.
 I’ve often said, the power of fashion lies in its ability to transform identity and culture.

 Three decades after the abolition of slavery, African Americans were depicted as sharecroppers and domestic household servants, which was counter to economic advancements made.
-William Edward Burghardt Du Bois (1868-1963) – an African American sociologist, historian, journalist, and anti-racist activist – sought to change that image with the “Exhibit of American Negroes” at the 1900 Paris Exposition.
+William Edward Burghardt Du Bois (1868-1963) – an African American sociologist, historian, journalist, co-founder of the National Association for the Advancement of Colored People (NAACP), and anti-racist activist – sought to change that image with the “Exhibit of American Negroes” at the 1900 Paris Exposition.
 The goal of the exhibition was to demonstrate progress and commemorate the lives of African Americans at the turn of the century.